 The Curriculum

-Question Duestion
+Question

 How will the teaching be adapted for my child with learning needs (SEND)?
 Teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that your child's needs are met.
 Work will be differentiated to suit the ability of each child.
 Support staff will support with your child's learning in the classroom.
 Specific resources and strategies will be used to support your child individually and in groups.
 Planning and teaching will be adapted on a daily basis if needed to meet your child's learning needs.

 How are teachers in school supported to work with children with SEND and what training do they have?
-How will my child be The SENCo is able to support the teacher in planning for children with SEND.
+The SENCo is able to support the teacher in planning for children with SEND.
 The school has training opportunities for all staff to improve the teaching and learning of children including those with SEND.
 This may also include whole school training.
 Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.
 The SENCo attends various cluster and network meetings, conferences and courses throughout the year.
 Examples of expertise within the school include: ILI (Individual Literacy Intervention) ELSA (Emotional Literacy Support Assistant) - support for emotional well-being.
-Dyslexia Autism Speech and Language training We are an inclusive school and will make sure all children are given the option to take part in included in activities outside the classroom including school trips? school trips, whatever their need(s).
-All school trips will have a risk assessment completed prior to the trip.
-Some children with a higher level of need may also have their own individual risk assessment too.
-Staff involved in the trip will have carefully planned and considered what may need to be adapted, what they need to be aware of and any other factors which will affect your child.
-Information/letters will be sent home about any trips and in some cases we will have a meeting to also discuss the details with you in person, so to make sure your child has a positive experience and gets a fulfilling learning experience from it!
-Will he or she be able to access all of the activities in school and how will you help him or her to do so?
+Dyslexia Autism / ADHD Speech and Language training Past Trauma / attachment How will my child be included in activities outside the classroom including school trips?
+We are an inclusive school and will make sure all children are given the option to take part in Will he or she be able to access all of the activities in school and how will you help him or her to do so?
 We aim to provide an inclusive learning environment to support all our children whether they have exceptional abilities and talents or face particular challenges in their learning, or have medical or emotional needs.
 Certain activities may be differentiated or adapted so they can access it at their level.
 All activities are planned and making sure all children can be fully involved is essential and carefully thought through.
 Health and safety is also a key priority - your child needs to be safe!